Mitch Escanellas

-Mirthescka Escanellas (born on 19 June 1973) is a Puerto Rican épée and foil fencer.
+Mirthescka Escanellas (born 19 June 1973) is a Puerto Rican épée and foil fencer.
 She competed in the women's individual épée event at the 1996 Summer Olympics.

 Early years

 Escanellas was raised in Carolina, Puerto Rico.
 Her athletic career began with gymnastics, but she pivoted to fencing at 12 years old after an injury.

 Escanellas was introduced to fencing by her older sister, Sasha, and her father, Juan José.

 Fencing career

 Escanellas was a member of the Puerto Rican national team for eighteen years, until 2005, during which she represented Puerto Rico in dozens of international competitions and championships.
 Escanellas has represented Puerto Rico in five Central American and Caribbean Games: Santiago 1986, Ciudad de México 1990, Ponce 1993, Maracaibo 1998, and San Salvador 2002.

 Her bronze medal in women's foil at the 1993 Central American and Caribbean Games was Puerto Rico's first individual medal at the Central American level.
 Escanellas won her first individual gold medal at the 1997 Central American Fencing Championship held in Panama.

 Hector Cardona, President of the Puerto Rico Olympic Committee (COPUR), named her one of the most distinguished athletes of 1998; she was the only woman honored.

 In 2009, she became a television host for Movida Olímpica, an Univision show that covered different topics in the sports world.